NishantTomer5601/disease-detection-and-drug-recommendation-Project/README.md

 Prerequisites

-Install XAMPP web server.
+  1)Install XAMPP web server.

-Any Editor (Preferably VS Code or Sublime Text).
+  2)Any Editor (Preferably VS Code or Sublime Text).

-Any web browser with latest version.
+  3)Any web browser with latest version.

-Install Python.
+  4)Install Python.

-Install Anaconda.
+  5)Install Anaconda.

 Languages and Technologies used:

-HTML5/CSS3
+  1)HTML5/CSS3

-JavaScript
+  2)JavaScript

-Bootstrap
+  3)Bootstrap

-XAMPP
+  4)XAMPP

-Python, Django
+  5)Python, Django

-MySQL
+  6)MySQL

 Steps to run the project in your machine

 Download and install XAMPP in your machine.
 Download and install VS code in your machine.
 Download and install Python in your machine.
 Download and install Anaconda in your machine.